 Programs that CHWs implement are often designed and developed by other providers, administrators, or researchers without full CHW partnership and equitable engagement.
-In a national CHW survey conducted by NACHW in 2022, only half of CHW respondents reported being able to lead discussions to improve services where they worked.2
+In a_national CHW survey conducted by NACHW in 2022, only half of CHW respondents reported being able to lead discussions to improve services where they worked.25

-Furthermore.
-CHWs often work in roles that are under-paid, limited term (e.g., grant funded), and lack autonomy and authority to develop and innovate efforts to serve community membersdespite deep understandings of community needs and cultural contexts.^{3,4} Despite these challenges, CHWs are actively innovating to improve public health systems, build community health infrastructure, reduce health inequities, and advance the overall health of all communities they serve.
+Furthermore, CHWs often work in roles that are under-paid, limited term (e.g., grant funded), and lack autonomy and authority to innovate.20,21 Despite these challenges, CHWs are actively developing new approaches to improve public health systems, build community health capacity, reduce health inequities, and advance the overall health of all communities they serve.
 Often this work comes at personal cost, extra hours, and unpaid labor, out of pocket costs, and lacks funding and support for evaluation and sustainability.
 As a result, it is largely not found in evidence-based literature and our public health systems lose out on this potential well of innovation to improve community health.

-Public health institutional leaders, including Federal Government agencies (e.g., HUD) and public health NGOs (NASHP), among others, have highlighted the importance of engaging communities and people with lived experience
+Public health institutional leaders, including Federal Government agencies (e.g., HUD) and public health NGOs (NASHP), among others, have highlighted the importance of engaging communities and people with lived experience (PwLE) in the design of policies and programs and cross sector investment in community health.^{27,28}